 Not only are digital wallets great for simplifying payments, they are also a great place to keep other important documents organized and easily accessible.

-Here’s a look at all of the things you can store in a digital wallet:
+Here’s what you can store in a digital wallet:

-Many individual apps also offer their own digital wallets.
-This is particularly popular for fast food chains that also offer loyalty programs.
+Many apps also offer their own digital wallets — particularly fast-food chains that also offer loyalty programs.
 Starbucks, for example, incentivizes customers to use the app by rewarding them with “stars” that can be redeemed for free drinks and other rewards.
-However, in order to earn these stars, users have to pay within the app via digital wallet.
-You can upload Starbucks gift cards and once those run out, you can reload them with your debit or credit card.
+However, in order to earn these stars, users have to pay within the app via a digital wallet.
+Starbuck gift cards can be uploaded and also reloaded with a debit or credit card.

 Are digital wallets safe?